glennjones/ml-numbers/README.md

 # ml-numbers

 A demo that use Tensorflow.js to recognize handwritten numbers in the browser with just javascript.
-You draw the number a canvas the reat is magic (if it works).
+You draw the number a on html canvas the reat is magic (if it works)!

 Try the demo https://glennjones.github.io/ml-numbers/